Hamilton Girls' High School

-Hamilton Girls' High School is a state single sex secondary school located in central Hamilton, New Zealand.
+Hamilton Girls' High School (Māori: Te Kura Tamaahine o Kirikiriroa) is a state single sex secondary school located in central Hamilton, New Zealand.
 The school caters for students in Years 9 to 13 (ages 12 to 18).

 History

 Hamilton High School was opened to students on 10 July 1911, on the current site of Hamilton Girls' High School.
-The first Principal was Mr Eben Wilson and he was followed by Mr H D Tait in 1937.
+The first Principal was Eben Wilson and he was followed by Mr H D Tait in 1937.

-In 1955, Hamilton High school was divided into separate boys' and girls' schools, and Hamilton Girls' High School retained the original site with Miss Joan Ellis being the first principal.
-She was followed by Miss Lesley Anderson in 1958, Miss Pat Edbrooke in 1969, Mrs Lyn Scott in 1982, Mrs Judith Miles in 1988, Mrs Lil Garland in 1998 and Mrs Mary Ann Baxter 2004.
-The current principal is Mrs Marie Gordon, who started in 2013.
+In 1955, Hamilton High school was divided into separate boys' and girls' schools, and Hamilton Girls' High School retained the original site with Joan Ellis being the first principal.
+She was followed by Lesley Anderson in 1958, Pat Edbrooke in 1969, Lyn Scott in 1982, Judith Miles in 1988, Lil Garland in 1998 and Mary Ann Baxter 2004.
+The current principal is Marie Gordon, who started in 2013.

 The buildings have changed significantly over the years – all that remains of the original school is the front steps to the original building, and these now lead to the Wharenui and Wharekai and Maori Language area.
-There is a sense of history in the grounds.

-The school is supported by a boarding Hostel, Sonninghill, which caters for 130 girls.
+The school has a boarding hostel, Sonninghill, which caters for 130 girls.

 The Hamilton High and Girls' High School Old Girls' Association supports Hamilton Girls' High School and has three functions a year which any past pupil can attend.